-After completing a year-long training, I am thrilled to now be able to offer TYM treatments to current students of my yoga classes and to new clients alike.
-So I wanted to provide some insight into what is so special about this massage, specifically as it is practised in Northern Thailand.
-This is the style I have learned from my teacher Kira Balaskas, who has been teaching and practising this style since1989.
+I am thrilled to be able to offer Thai Massage treatments to current students of my yoga classes and to new clients alike.
+In this short essay I want to provide some insight into what I think it's so special about this massage, specifically as it is practised in Northern Thailand.
+This is the style I have learned from my teacher Kira Balaskas, who has been teaching and practising since1989.

-Thai Yoga Massage (TYM) can be described as a moving meditation, just like certain forms of yoga.
+Thai Massage (TM) or Thai Yoga Massage, can be described as a moving meditation, just like certain forms of yoga.
 From its first appearance in Northern India, it established itself as a healing modality based on the movement, or re-balancing, of energy in the body.
 Its main purpose still to this day is to restore the flow of energy running through the pathways, nadis, or energy lines, that spread across the whole body.

 With the rise of sedentary lifestyles, and the continuous evolving of mobility-replacing technology, we feel more and more disconnected from our own bodies.
 In fact, there are many lifestyle-related illnesses or conditions that are linked to lack of movement, for example plantar fasciitis, sciatica, IBS, depression, and more.
 Movement is so integral to our being alive.
 It’s not just a tool to fix bodily problems, not just physical exercise, but an important ingredient to treat a variety of conditions, including depression and anxiety.
 Neurologist Oliver Sacks said: "Much more of the brain is devoted to movement than to language.
 Language is only a little thing sitting on top of this huge ocean of movement" *.
-Sometimes the waters in the ocean are so rough and stormy that they can destroy things and endanger people and places.
-In the same way our “ocean of movement”, our brain and nervous system, can become stale, or rough, or chaotic: fundamentally stuck, due to the stresses of everyday life, and the unhealthy postural habits that go with it (the image of ‘modern’ humans walking while looking into their mobile phones springs to mind).
+This “ocean of movement”, can become stale, or get rough/chaotic: fundamentally stuck, due to the stresses of everyday life, and the unhealthy postural habits that go with it (the image of ‘modern’ humans walking while looking into their mobile phones springs to mind).
 Learning to restore the vital flow of energy in the mind-body system through yoga, TYM, and meditation enables us to live a more fluid and healthier life, more attuned to our primal condition of beings living in water.

 The acupressure is an essential technique of muscle relaxation that stimulates the flow of energy, thus preparing the body for movement and stretches.
 These movements and stretches activate each joint into a full, passive range-of-motion, allowing the body to improve flexibility and mobility beyond the treatment room and into day to day life.
 However, the primary function of the yoga-like postures and stretches is to restore the flow of energy.
 This shows that what we call ‘movement’ is more than simply stretching, lifting weights, or movement of the limbs or spine.